A Kind of Magic

 - Some of the Blue Pill clone devices are printed on black PCBs, and therefore known as Black Pill.
 Same MCU, slightly different board layout.

-- There is also another device (or range of devices) informally known as the Black Pill but these use the STM32F401 or STM32F411 - that 4 is significantly not a 1 there.
-There are other differences as well: the USB connector is C not micro, they can be USB flashed out of the box, and there are actual buttons instead of jumpers to reset and to enter the bootloader.
+- There is also another device (or range of devices) informally known as the Black Pill, but these use the STM32F401 or STM32F411 - that 4 is significantly not a 1 there.
+The difference is it's an ARM Cortex M4 rather than M3.
+There are other changes as well: the USB connector is C rather than micro, they can be USB flashed out of the box, and there are actual buttons instead of jumpers to reset and to enter the bootloader.

 The lesson here is: if you want a blue pill, don't assume as I did that something described as "Black Pill [...] better than Blue" is going to do the same job in the same way.
 Check the MCU model number.